*Remember to Keep Your Sidewalks Clear This Winter

 President - Chris Shook

-Vice President - Diana Morton-Thompson
+Vice President - Stephanie Watkins

 Treasurer - Rachel Bennett